Nonlinear Skew Quasi-Cyclic Codes: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This article introduces a nonlinear generalization of Reed-Solomon codes.
-The case when these codes are of ``full length'' then leads to a generalization of the nonlinear cyclic codes introduced by Huffman in \cite{Huffman:2013}.
-These \emph{nonlinear skew quasi-cyclic codes} simultaneously generalize the quasi-cyclic codes explored by Ling, Sol\'e, and Niederreiter, \cite{Ling-Sole:2006, Ling-Sole:2001, Ling-Sole:2003, Ling-Sole:2005}, and Lally and Fitzpatrick, \cite{Lally-Fitzpatrick:2001}, and the skew cyclic and skew quasi-cyclic codes explored by Boucher and Ulmer in \cite{Boucher-Ulmer:2009} and Abualrub et al. in \cite{Abualrub-et-al:2010}.
+This article introduces \emph{nonlinear skew quasi-cyclic codes} of length $n\ell$ and index $\ell$.
+These codes simultaneously generalize quasi-cyclic, skew cyclic, and skew quasi-cyclic codes.
 Further exploration of these codes shows that they correspond to the left $P_n$-submodules of the left $P_n$-module $R_n^\ell$.
-We then utilize an iterated Smith normal form to give a classification of nonlinear skew quasi-cyclic codes, namely, Theorem \ref{thm:main_theorem}.
-This module-theoretic classification leads to Theorem \ref{thm:gen_dual}, which provides a natural generalization of the standard dual code of a nonlinear skew quasi-cyclic code.
+We then utilize a Smith normal form construction to give a classification of nonlinear skew quasi-cyclic codes, namely, Theorem \ref{thm:main_theorem}.
+This module-theoretic classification leads us to Theorem \ref{thm:gen_dual}, which provides a natural alternative for the standard Euclidean dual of a nonlinear skew quasi-cyclic code.

-While the present article gives a definition for a dual code of a given nonlinear $\sigma$-QC code, we do not know if this is the ``best'' definition of a dual code.
+While the present article gives a definition for a dual code of a given $(\sigma,\ell)$-QC code, we do not know if this is the ``best'' definition of a dual code.
 The forthcoming article \cite{BHR_2} will continue an exploration of this topic.